tofu-hua/vRatings/README.md

 1. Data
 2. Code

-Details are in the README.txt in the file.
+Details are in the README file.